-Traveling with your child with Fragile X syndrome (FXS) on an airplane can be very stressful for both of you.
+Traveling with your young or adult child with Fragile X syndrome on an airplane can be very stressful for both of you.
 These tips are provided by parents based on their experiences with their own children.
 Find what works for you, your child, and your family.

 As the option to do telehealth visits opened up over the past six months, we have gathered information to help you make the most of your online visit for your child with Fragile X syndrome, whether they are a young child or an adult.